cbourke/ComputerScienceI/hacks/hack1.0/readme.md

 ## Finishing Up

-1. Put the URL for *your* GitHub repository into a plain text file named `readme.md`.
-Turn this file in using the handin.
+1. Put the URL for *your* GitHub repository into a plain text file named `readme.md` and turn in this file.
 If you paired up with a partner (in Canvas), be sure *both* your GitHub URLs are in the `readme.md` file.
 The contents of your file should look *something* like this: